Categories

 • Possession of property obtained by crime under $5000

-• Possession of a credit card
+• Possession of a credit card – five counts

-• Possession of an identify document
+• Possession of identity document – seven counts

 The accused was held for a Bail Hearing at the Ontario Court of Justice in Orangeville.